-Head, Clara and Maria's Recreation Committee consists of many hard working and dedicated volunteers.
-"HCM Rec Committee" hosts events throughout the year in efforts to raise money to be put back into our community through improvements to our parks, boat launches, municipal building and grounds.
-If you are interested in becoming a Recreation Committee member please contact the Municipal Office at 613-586-2526.
+Head, Clara and Maria's Recreation Advisory Committee consists of many hard working and dedicated volunteers.
+The Recreation Advisory Committee hosts events throughout the year in efforts to raise money to be put back into our community through improvements to our parks, boat launches, municipal building and grounds.
+If you are interested in becoming a member please contact the Municipal Office at 613-586-2526.
 Meetings are held the third Wednesday night of each month and are open to the public; please check the municipal calendar for dates and times.

 The County of Renfrew is one of 45 communities across Ontario taking part in the Healthy Kids Community Challenge (HKCC).
 The Challenge unites communities with a common goal of promoting children’s health through healthy eating and physical activity.
 Physical Activity Equipment Lending Hubs were created with the mission of eliminating barriers to physical activity, increasing availability and access to physical activity opportunities for everyone, providing opportunities to try new physical activities and improving flexibility of equipment pick up and drop off.